OrianaVenture/VentureValheim/Progression/README.md

 * LockBuilding: If true you can only build pieces made from boss items or biome metals/materials if you have the required key
 * LockCooking: If true you can only cook items made from biome materials if you have the required key
 * UseBossKeysForSkillLevel and BossKeysSkillPerKey explained under Skill Manager section below

+#### Trader Configuration Options

+There are more key options specifically for the Haldor trader under their own section.
+All vanilla items have their own configuration option if you wish to override the required key to unlock them.
+If these configurations are left blank it will use the game defaults.
+If you wish to remove only some key requirements you can achieve this by setting the item keys to your own custom key like "Trader" and then "enforce" this key in the appropriate configuration mentioned above so all players can access it.
+Similarly, you can lock items by specifying a custom key that is then never added to the game (or only given to certain players when using private keys).

+* UnlockAllHaldorItems: If true bypasses the key check for Haldor's items and unlocks everything

 #### Vanilla Public Keys